 Popular in country or quaint home design, rustic lighting integrates organic shapes, textures, and weathering for a warm, relaxed look with regained modern appeal.
 Crafted from metal, wood, or even antlers and horns, rustic chandeliers are mainly characterized by their materials.
 Rustic chandeliers look perfectly placed in cabins and lodges.

-Contemporary industrial style mimics turn-of-the-century factory design, for a gritty, urban look.
+Contemporary industrial style chandeliers mimic turn-of-the-century factory design, for a gritty, urban look.
 These lights use patinaed metals, vintage bulbs, and reclaimed motifs to achieve their signature aesthetic.

 Modern chandeliers can be the perfect focal point above a contemporary dining room table, or in an updated living room.
 Modern chandeliers can also offer a nice contrast as an accent piece in a traditionally decorated space.